Mojallizadeh/HoistingToolbox/README.md

 Copyright 2022 INRIA.

-This program (the differentiation toolbox) is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or
+This program (the Hoisting toolbox) is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or